-Glendale Attorney Explains the Process of Becoming a U.S. Citizen
+Glendale Lawyer Explains the Process of Becoming a U.S. Citizen

 If you are born outside the United States to a U.S. Citizen parent or because you are requesting a Certificate of Citizenship based on the fact that you automatically became a U.S. Citizen after birth, but before you turned 18 years of age, the first step is to file Form N-600.
 This form must be submitted correctly, with all supporting documentation, or your request will be delayed or denied.

-Many people choose to get the help of an immigration attorney for this important process.
+Many people choose to get the help of a Glendale immigration attorney for this important process.
 For assistance, you can reach out to our immigration lawyer at Aratta Law Firm at (818) 550-1111.

 What are the Eligibility Requirements?